marshall159/beginningJavaScript/README.md

-# beginningJavascript
+# beginningJavaScript

-Example exercises from Beginning JavaScript - Jeremy McPeak and Paul Wilton
+Problems and worked solutions from Beginning JavaScript - Jeremy McPeak and Paul Wilton